craigwashere/100-Days-of-Python/README.md

 Day 62:		a cafe blog type web  application that lists cafes and their rating with respect to power connections. it uses Flask, WTForms, and Jinja.
 It also writes the cafes to a .csv file for retrieval on next opening.

 Day 63:		book cataloging web page to add books with rating.
 User can edit rating, but not the book entries.
 User can add/delete books.
 No .css styling.
 Book entries are added to a SQLite database.
 Again uses jinja forms for page population.

+Day 64:		blog for Top 10 Movies.
+Backend uses SQLAlchemy to communicate to a SQLite database to store the movies and ratings.
+The front end uses WTForms, Flask, Jinja templates, and bootstrap.
+One of the bootstrap components is the carousel to display movie poster of selected movies and ratings.
+Also uses the tmdb API to get the  URL for the movie poster and other data.